The Comparison of Persian Shallot and Garlic Hydroalcoholic Extracts on Albumin Glycation

 10. Mozafarian V. Encyclopedia of Iranian Plants Name.
 1982.
 Mooaser Publication.Vol.
 3.Vegetable Crops.
 Part 2, pp 332.

-15. Fattahpour S, Asadpour M, Hassanshahi G, Hajizade M, Khoshdel A, Mirzai M, et al. The Effect of the Hydroalcoholic Extract of Persian shallot (Allium Hirtifolium boiss) on Albumin Glycation.
-J Shahrekord Univ Med Sci.
+15. Fattahpour S, Asadpour M, Hassanshahi G, Hajizade M, Khoshdel A, Mirzai M, Mahmoodi M. The Effect of the Hydroalcoholic Extract of Persian shallot (Allium Hirtifolium boiss) on Albumin Glycation.
+Journal of Shahrekord Uuniversity of Medical Sciences.
 2016;17.

-16. Hosseini J, Mahmoodi M, Hosseini-zijoud SM, Asadpour M, Eghbali H. The effect of Citrullus colocynthis hydroalcoholic extract on in vitro albumin glycation.
-J RUMS.
+16. Hosseini J, Mahmoodi M, Hosseini-zijoud SM, Asadpour M, eghbali H. The effect of Citrullus colocynthis hydroalcoholic extract on in vitro albumin glycation.
+Journal of RUMS.
 2012; 12(1).3-14.

 18. Sheikh N, Safari MR, Zeraati F, Malakouti SM.
-The effect of turmeric, cardamom and ginger on in vitro albumin glycation.
-Sci J Hamadan Univ Med Sci Health Serv.
+The effect of turmeric, cardamom and ginger on in vitro albumin glycation. scientific journal of hamadan university of medical sciences and health services.
 2004;10(4):47-50

 19. Hunt JV, Bottoms MA, Mitchinson MJ.
 Oxidative alterations in the experimental glycation model of diabetes mellitus are due to protein-glucose adduct oxidation.
 Biochem J. 1993; 291:529-35. doi:10.1042/bj2910529 PMid:8484733 PMCid:PMC1132557